 - Information overlay and details displayed on the television vary depending on the media player.
-Note that depending on the media player, image information may not be displayed. - Icons labeled 1-100 (for example) contain images grouped by file number in the selected folder (EOS). - Date information shown for images is based on the Exif information attached to the images. - Date information shown for memory cards or folders may be the current date set on the camera.
+Note that depending on the media player, image information may not be displayed. - Icons labeled 1-100 (for example) contain images grouped by file number in the selected folder (\\\EOS1D). - Date information shown for images is based on Exif information added to the images. - Date information shown for memory cards or folders may be the current date set on the camera, in some cases.